adsoncostanzifilho/soothsayeR/README.md

 ‘**Peter answers**’..

-The game’s idea is to play with your friends making questions that you know the answer, and make them believe that **R** is who is answering…
+The game’s idea is to play with your friends making questions that you know the answer, and make them believe that <b>soothsayeR</b> is who is answering…

-The tool is online on shinyapps’ repository at the adress
+The tool is online on shinyapps’ repository at the address
 <a href="https://adsoncostanzi.shinyapps.io/soothsayeR/" class="uri">https://adsoncostanzi.shinyapps.io/soothsayeR/</a>.

 How to play with soothsayeR?